SJTU-AIIA/02-PROJECTS/README.md

 # PROJECTS PANEL
 ## Usage of AIIA-CLI for Project Management
 Enables much easier use of certain key functions in the projects repo.
 Developed and maintained by SJTU-AIIA.

 To use:
 ### Install:
 ```bash
 pip install aiia-cli
 ```

-**IMPORTANT NOTE:** Even though the module is called aiia-cli, the main cli interface is operated by `proj-cli`.
+**IMPORTANT NOTE:** Even though the module is called aiia-cli, the main cli interface is operated via the command `proj-cli`.

 ### Create New Project:
 Make sure your command window is in the ROOT of the repo.